As we have learned in the earlier chapters of the marketplace guide, the purpose of any marketplace is to facilitate transactions between users.

 Highlight your users’ stories

 When new people join your community, they want to learn what the community is like.
 Sharing the stories of your users helps them familiarize themselves with existing members.
 BlaBlaCar, for example, invests heavily in showcasing users stories on their BlaBlaStories site.
-Thumbtack also highlights stories from their successful professionals and happy customers.
+Thumbtack also highlights stories from their successful professionals.

 Obviously, these stories communicate the benefits of the marketplace, but they also have another purpose: by reading a few stories, you get a basic understanding of the kind of people who belong to the community.
 More importantly, you can also decide whether they are the kind of people you would feel comfortable hanging out with.